-A Hepatobiliary and Pancreatic Cancer Program will serve patients with
+Our Hepatobiliary and Pancreatic Cancer Program serves patients with liver

-liver and pancreatic diseases, including disorders of the liver, bile
+and pancreatic diseases, including disorders of the liver, bile ducts,

-ducts, gallbladder and pancreas.
-Surgical procedures for these diseases
+gallbladder and pancreas.
+Surgical procedures for these diseases are usually

-are usually advanced and complicated.
-Special training and skill is required
+advanced and complicated.
+Special training and skill are required to ensure

-to ensure the best possible outcomes for patients.
-This program, once
+the best possible outcomes for patients.
+This program takes a multidisciplinary

-the peritoneal cavity.
 This is known as cytoreductive surgery.
-Following
+Following cytoreductive surgery,

 WOMEN’S LUNG HEALTH PROGRAM